 Rob Edwards’ first half header won the match for City against Cambridge United and the Grecians were promoted to League Two after five seasons of non-league football.

 Things would get even better in the 2008/09 season as the club clinched back-to-back promotions on the final day with a 1-0 victory at Rotherham thanks to Richard Logan’s far post header which saw the club return to the third tier of English football for the first time for fifteen years.

-City dropped back down to League Two in 2012, and in the three seasons since, each have resulted in a finish just outside the play-offs.
-In 2015/16 season they also had another memorable FA Cup experience as they beat Didcot Town and Port Vale to set up a third round tie with seven-time winners Liverpool at St James Park.
+City dropped back down to League Two in 2012, and finished just oustide the play-off places in the 2012/13 season.
+In 2015/16 season they also had another memorable FA Cup experience as they beat Didcot Town and Port Vale to set up a third-round tie with seven-time winners Liverpool at St James Park.
 Paul Tisdale’s side more than matched their illustrious opponents and were unfortunate not to come away from the game with a victory having twice taken the lead through Tom Nichols and Lee Holmes.
 The Grecians had to settle for a 2-2 draw and lost the replay match at Anfield 3-0.

 The 2016/17 campaign would see the Grecians have a difficult start as they sat rock bottom of the league in November 2016 with key players missing out through injury.
 But, in an incredible season, City managed to climb the table with a stellar end to the season and eventually finished in fifth place, claiming a play-off place.

 They were drawn against Carlisle United in the semi-finals, and yet again, Tisdale and his players produced a quite remarkable occasion.
 The Grecians travelled to Cumbria for the first leg and found themselves 3-1 up at Brunton Park before the home side levelled to set up an exciting night at St James Park for the second leg.